Skip to Content

 Memory Class Reference

 The Memory class provides a robust system for managing conversation history and thread-based message storage in Mastra.
 It enables persistent storage of conversations, semantic search capabilities, and efficient message retrieval.
-By default, it uses LibSQL for storage and vector search, and FastEmbed for embeddings.
+You must configure a storage provider for conversation history, and if you enable semantic recall you will also need to provide a vector store and embedder.

 Basic Usage